Skip to main content

 What Is the Adjuvant Effect?

 Some impurities may not be immunogenic on their own.
 They might not be capable of triggering a full T-cell response.
 However, they can act as “adjuvants.”
-An adjuvant is a substance that enhances the to another antigen.
+An adjuvant is a substance that enhances the immune response to another antigen.
 These impurities can create a local inflammatory environment.

 They can activate the innate immune system ∞ the body’s non-specific, first-line defense ∞ causing the release of inflammatory signals called cytokines.
 This inflammation acts like an alarm bell, telling the immune system to pay closer attention to everything in the vicinity, including the primary therapeutic peptide.